Computroniks/traceroute/README.md

 <!--
 SPDX-FileCopyrightText: 2022 Sidings Media <contact@sidingsmedia.com>
+SPDX-FileCopyrightText: 2023 Matthew Nickson <mnickson@sidingsmedia.com>
 SPDX-License-Identifier: MIT
 -->

-# Project name
+# Traceroute

-A description of what this project is and what it does
+An implementation of traceroute using ICMP packets in C++.
+This project was originally for my Siver DofE.

 ## Licence
 This repo uses the [REUSE](https://reuse.software) standard in order to